Azure/azure-sdk-for-js/sdk/maps/maps-timezone-rest/README.md

 ### Convert Windows timezone to IANA

-You can convert a Windows Time Zone ID to a corresponding IANA ID.
+You can convert a Windows timezone ID to a corresponding IANA ID.

 ```javascript
 const response = await client.path("/timezone/windowsToIana/{format}", "json").get({